aksheetha/TaskManager/README.md

 > These warnings occur only on web and do not affect functionality:

-- `props.pointerEvents is deprecated`: Triggered by dependencies; not used in app code.
+- "shadow*" style props are deprecated: Replace with boxShadow for web compatibility. useNativeDriver is not supported: Occurs on web; animations fallback to JS-based.

-✅ All warnings are handled or documented and do **not appear on mobile (iOS/Android).**
+- ✅ All warnings are handled or documented and do **not appear on mobile (iOS/Android).**

----

-## 🖼️ Optional: Demo Video / Screenshots (Add If You Have)
-> 📹 Add a short GIF or video of the app running
-> 🖼️ Include screenshots in both light and dark mode

 ---